julien6387/supvisors/docs/special.rst

-    In other words, considering 2 systems A and B, a process that is started on system A with extra arguments and configured to restart on system crash (refer to `Running Failure strategy`_), if the system A crashes (or is simply unreachable), the process will be restarted on system B with the same extra arguments.
+    In other words, considering 2 systems A and B, a process that is started on system A with extra arguments and configured to restart on system crash (refer to `Running Failure strategy`_), if the system A crashes (or simply becomes unreachable), the process will be restarted on system B with the same extra arguments.

 Starting an application